Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Numerical Verification Validation

-Furthermore, we \edt{perform numerical simulations for flows around a self-propelling} NACA 0012 airfoil under the same configuration as considered by Zhang et al. \cite{zhang2018effects} and \edt{compare} the obtained results with the data reported in Zhang et al. \cite{zhang2018effects}. \edt{These} simulations \edt{are} performed for $\mbox{Re}=1000$ and undulatory frequencies varying from 0.4~Hz to 1.3~Hz.
-We compute the mean value of $U_o$, work consumption, and propulsive efficiency, and then plot \edt{these metrics} in Fig.~\ref{fig:MFVel} \edt{versus} the undulatory frequency, alongside the results of Zhang et al. \cite{zhang2018effects}.
-Excellent agreement is found between our computed results and those reported in the literature.
+Furthermore, we perform numerical simulations of flow around a self-propelling NACA 0012 airfoil under the same configuration as considered by \citet{zhang2018effects} and compare the obtained results with the data reported therein.
+These simulations are conducted at $\mbox{Re}=1000$ for undulatory frequencies ranging from 0.4 to 1.3~Hz.
+The mean forward velocity $U_o$, work consumption, and propulsive efficiency are computed and plotted as functions of the undulatory frequency in Fig.~\ref{fig:MFVel}, together with the corresponding results of \citet{zhang2018effects}.
+Excellent agreement is observed between the present results and those available in the literature, further validating the coupling of the dynamical system with the numerical framework.}